Schools can refer students for assessments to help them find out if a student is eligible to apply for support under the

-All assessments are conducted by qualified and fully registered psychologists and speech pathologists.
+All assessments are carried out by qualified and fully registered psychologists and speech pathologists.

-If the school believes a student may have an intellectual disability or severe language disorder with critical educational needs, they should make a referral to Assessments Australia on 9663 6622.
+If the school believes a student may have an intellectual disability or severe language disorder with critical educational needs, they should make a referral to Assessments Australia.

-The assessor will provide written reports and feedback to the school and parent/guardian/carer following the assessment.
+Following the assessment, the assessor will give written reports and feedback to the school and the student's parent/carer(s).